jlgrock/jlgrock.github.io/_posts/2021/2021-01-25-setting-up-podman.md

 ---
 layout: post
-title: Setting up Podman 2.0 for MacOS
+title: Setting up Podman 2.x for MacOS
 date: 2021-01-25 17:42:00 -0500
-description: Trying your hand at Video Editing
+description: Creating a VM for use with Podman and setting up Podman to connect to it
 img: 2021/podman.png
 tags: [containers]
 ---